Improved alignment of the AOP concept in toxicology with the needs of risk assessment

 Who can apply?

 European-based scientists with less than ten years post-doctoral experience.
 Active involvement in interdisciplinary research, current academic track record, and access to appropriate networks will be considered in the selection.
 There is no age limit for applicants.
+Previous Award winners are not eligible to apply.

 How does it work?